CrizGames/TeardownSaveEditor/README.md

 # TeardownSaveEditor
- This app was made for the game [Teardown](http://www.teardowngame.com/).
+ This program was made for the game [Teardown](http://www.teardowngame.com/).
  Here you can modify the save file to your liking.

  Current features: